nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 ~~~
 {: .output}

-Not only is the metasearch_analysis.py file no longer untracked but
+Not only is the metasearch_analysis.py file now tracked but it is also
-it is also no longer reported as part of the git repository status.
-It is now
+no longer part of the output of  "git status".
+It is now in the unmodified
-in the unmodified state.
-We can observe a history of our commit to the
+state.
+When we look at our repository's history we can observe our commit.
+For
-repository.
-For this, we use `git log`:
+this, we use "git log":

 ~~~
 !git log